mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### No rows overlay

-In the following demo, an illustaration is added on top of the default "No Rows" message.
+In the following demo, an illustration is added on top of the default "No Rows" message.

 {{"demo": "pages/components/data-grid/rendering/CustomEmptyOverlayGrid.js"}}